 You must always pick up after your dog and dispose of the waste in a rubbish bin.
 It is an offence if you do not.
 It is also an offence to not carry a dog waste bag.

 We do not give out plastic bags for the removal of dog waste in Moreland off-lead parks.
 There are some parks which have dispensers, however, you can not rely on these and must bring your own.

 You are responsible for carrying bags and getting rid of waste yourself.

 Caring for your pets

 Caring for your pet means looking after their health, making sure they are secure in your property and that they aren't distressed.
-Click on the headings below to find out more about how to care for your pet.
+You can find out more about how to care for your pet below.

 Fireworks can be really scary for animals.
 The loud noises can upset a lot of pets and they may try to escape from your home or backyard so that they can get away from the noise.
 On New Year's Eve and any other fireworks nights, you can:

 - keep your pets inside all night and close the windows, doors, blinds and curtains

 - turn on the TV or radio for background noise